Carpal Tunnel Syndrome Treatment

 Acute to sub-acute phases can occur within one week of symptoms.
 But in some cases where the CTS is severe and is in chronic manifestation such as atrophy of the thenar muscles that can be debilitating to the person, surgery is considered.

-If a conservative carpal tunnel syndrome treatment has failed and the patient continues to experience deterioration of hand functions, surgical release of the carpal tunnel is done.
+If a conservative treatment has failed and the patient continues to experience deterioration of hand functions, surgical release of the carpal tunnel is done.
 In this kind of surgical procedure an incision is done on the palmar aspect of the affected wrist area.
 The entrapped or compressed median nerve is surgically released by incising through the roof of the carpal tunnel allowing the nerve to freely pass through.

 There are two kinds of wrist surgery done nowadays and your doctor will advise you which one is the best carpal tunnel syndrome treatment in your case.
 The first is the open carpal tunnel release surgery.
 This is done in an outpatient setting and with the use of local anaesthesia; the incision is made on the palmar aspect of the hand up to the wrist.